marcusreimold/MetaboMind/README.md

 Yin and Yang are primarily selected by an LLM via the function `decide_yin_yang_mode(user_input, metrics)`.
 The metrics include the current entropy delta and a rough emotion estimate.
-The orchestrator keeps a simple heuristic fallback and prints a short debug message whenever the mode changes.
+The orchestrator keeps a simple heuristic fallback.
+Intermediate metrics and debug output are displayed in the GUI tabs while the chat only shows the user text and the final LLM answer.

 ## Diagrams